CNES/demcompare/docs/source/userguide/coregistration.rst

 Coregistration analysis
 -----------------------

-The coregistration may be analyzed by computing the **altitude difference before and after the coregistration** along with its histogram.
-To do so, the user needs to specify the **statistics** step in the input configuration as follows:
+The coregistration may be analyzed by computing the **altitude difference with and without the coregistration** along with its histogram.

+To do so, the user needs to have two configuration files: one **with coregistration** and one **without coregistration**.

+The two configuration files should specify the **statistics** step including an **alti-diff** step in the input configuration.

+The two configuration files should look like:

 .. code-block:: json